-2.3.3 Live Register
+2.3.4 Live Register

 The Live Register is not a measure of unemployment as it includes those working on reduced hours or casual workers.
-However, it can be used to indicate current employment trends and areas of unemployment in the County.
-Table No. 4 illustrates the numbers signing on the Live Register in April 2007 (when the last Development Plan was made) and April 2012.
-The figures in this table present the enormity of the economic challenges now facing the County.
+However, it can be used to indicate current employment trends and areas of unemployment in the county.
+Table No. 5 illustrates the numbers signing on the Live Register in April 2007 (when the last Development Plan was made) and April 2012.
+The figures in this table represent the enormity of the economic challenges now facing the county.